Chicago, IL, February 7th

 analysis by ISO 11731.About EMSL Analytical, Inc.

-EMSL Analytical is one of the leading testing laboratories with over 46 locations throughout the United States and Canada.
+EMSL Analytical is one of the leading testing laboratories with 46 locations throughout the United States and Canada.
 EMSL is a nationally recognized and locally focused provider specializing in fast laboratory results for mold, bacteria, Legionella

 for a complete listing of accreditations.
 In addition, EMSL carries a wide range of Sampling Equipment and Investigative Products for environmental professionals.